jrseliga/pseudo/README.md

 ## Usage
 Out of the box this library does not require any additional configuration.

-An instance of `agilesdesign\Laravel\Pseudo\Auth\Guest` is resolved from Laravel's Service Container when `agilesDesign/Laravel/Pseudo/Contracts/GuestContract` is requested.
+An instance of `Pseudo\Auth\Guest` is resolved from Laravel's Service Container when `Pseudo/Contracts/GuestContract` is requested.

 This binding is registered in the supplied ServiceProvider: